yireo/yireo-slides/slides/yireo/custom_plugin_jwc15.md

 ---
 # Jisse Reitsma
 - Founder of Yireo
+    - 50% Joomla, 50% Magento
 - Author of "Programming Joomla Plugins"
     - Missing guide for plugins
     - For both beginner and experienced developer
-    - Available as dead-tree-format (ebook end of November 2015)
+    - Dead-tree-format (ebook end of November 2015)
 - Part of Zend Z-Team
     - Zend Server Z-Ray plugin for Joomla
     - Various Zend tutorials